gaurdian2701/CarGameAssignment/README.md

 This is the Assignment for the Vyorius Test.
-The source code can be found in:
+The source code can be found in: Assets -> Scripts folder

 This Scene was created entirely using ready-made assets from the asset store.
 Assets used:
 1. ARCADE - FREE RACING CAR asset from the Unity Asset Store: